 Yep, that’s right.
 Inside and outside are all the one stuff.
 Yet language is messy.
 The mind uses language to create conceptual differences and then treats them as though they exist outside the mind.
 If I were to say “I am peace and love,” you would be offended and tell me I am a heretic.
-At least I can say, I feel peaceful and loving.
+The nearest other words are, I feel peaceful and loving.

 Well, this is new.
 I’ve known you for a long time, and I sure saw lots of struggle, criticism and judgment.

 Haha…yep, that’s true too.
 I just got lucky, I guess.